LLNL/axom/src/docs/sphinx/quickstart_guide/zero_to_axom.rst

 doing the following:

 * Pulls a blessed version of Spack locally
-* If you are on a known operating system (like TOSS3), we have defined Spack configuration files to keep Spack from building the world
+* If you are on a known operating system, such as the clusters on Livermore Computing (LC), or our provided docker images, we have defined Spack configuration files to keep Spack from building the world
 * Installs our Spack packages into the local Spack
 * Simplifies whole dependency build into one command